 Drill #5: Distance control using three balls

 This drill is another great way to practice your distance control for your putting stroke.
 For this exercise, you want to use tape to mark a 1ft by 1ft square on the floor.
+This drill will especially improve your lag putting.

 Next, set 3 golf balls up for hitting a reasonable distance away from the box.
 The goal is to hit each golf ball so that it stops in the box, but each ball should be hit slightly further back in the box than the ball before it.